cdtomkins/certmonitor/docs/usage/faq.md

 - All network and certificate operations are designed to be fast and non-blocking.
 - The API supports asynchronous and parallel workflows (see the Performance Tips section for examples).
 - For large-scale or batch monitoring, CertMonitor can be run in highly concurrent environments with minimal overhead.
-- Future Rust integration will further accelerate heavy cryptographic workloads.
+- Future Rust integration will further accelerate heavy cryptographic workloads and expand advanced crypto support.

 ### Is CertMonitor secure?